Acharvak/Cookie-Clicker-Agronomicon/README.md

 **This is not a cheat interface.** It won’t (at least yet) do any autogardening for you.

-**Fair warning: this mod is in beta, some things might not work.** Latest version: 2.0106.1 (beta).
+**Fair warning: this mod is in beta, some things might not work.** Latest version: 2.0109.1 (beta).

 Compatibility
 -------------
-Compatible with game version 2.0106 (the latest as of 13th June 2018).
-Tested in Chrome 66 and Firefox 60.
+Compatible with game version 2.0109 (the latest as of 1st August 2018).
+Tested in Chrome and Firefox.
 Can be used together with [Cookie Monster](https://github.com/Aktanusa/CookieMonster) and probably other add-ons, as long as they don’t affect the garden (at least don’t completely change it).

 Try it